carpentries/workbench-docs/learners/setup.md

 ## Devcontainers {#101-devcontainer}

 Devcontainers are a way of remotely or locally setting up a coding environment based on a preconfigured "blueprint".
-This blueprint is used by Integrated Development Environments (IDEs) like VSCode, vscodium, IDEA, Cursor or Zed, to initiate and configure an environment for you.
+This blueprint is used by Integrated Development Environments (IDEs) like VSCode, vscodium, IDEA, or Zed, to initiate and configure an environment for you.
 This can make it much quicker to get up and running with lesson development.

 To use devcontainers you need:

 - Docker: please read the [Docker installation instructions](#101-docker) to install Docker Desktop or the Docker Engine for your operating system.
-- An IDE that supports devcontainers: We recommend [VSCode](https://code.visualstudio.com/) (free but not completely open source).
+- An IDE that supports devcontainers: We recommend [VSCode](https://code.visualstudio.com/) as it has the most complete and easy to set up devcontainer support.
+We acknowledge that VSCode is free but not completely open source.

 Please note, if you are not comfortable with using Docker or the Workbench, we recommend going through the installation steps below.

-Once you have Docker set up, please follow our full devcontainer instructions are in [TODO](../episodes/todo.md).
+Once you have Docker set up, please follow our full instructions in the [devcontainer documentation](../devcontainer.md).

 ::::::::::::::::::::: callout